Select therapeutic use:

 Indications for FEMRING:

+Use lowest effective dose for shortest duration consistent with treatment goals.
 Insert 1 ring vaginally once every 3 months; replace.
-Use 0.05mg/day ring initially; may increase to 0.1mg/day ring if needed.
+Initially 0.05mg/day ring; may increase to 0.1mg/day ring if needed.